Dennis Rice, Gestalt Counsellor

 Other areas of counselling I deal with

 I am particularly interested in working with clients who express what some psychotherapists refer to as "complicated grief," that is to say feelings around loss which are so overwhelming that it feels like you can't move on, that they just won't go away.

 I am also interested in how the body itself can hold and remember trauma going way back, and also how stimulating and mobilised clients can become when they start to get back in touch with what is going on in their bodies.

 "The body never lies.
 Whenever you move, walk or talk, you bring with you all your life."
 Martha Graham, dancer and performer.

-£65 for a 50 minute session (the Muswell Hill practice is ten minutes walk from Bounds Green Tube and Alexandra Palace overland station; or £85 at the Farringdon practice ( about the same walking time to both Farringdon and Angel Islington stations).
+£65 for a 50 minute session in Bow, East London; or £85 at the Farringdon practice ( about the same walking time to both Farringdon and Angel Islington stations).